Franklin, New Hampshire: Geography

-Franklin is located in northern Merrimack County at (43.446956, −71.656966).
+Franklin is located in northern Merrimack County.

 According to the United States Census Bureau, the city has a total area of 75.5 sqkm, of which 71.1 sqkm are land and 4.5 sqkm are water, comprising 5.95% of the town.
 It is drained by the Winnipesaukee, Pemigewasset and Merrimack rivers.
 Webster Lake is in the north.
 The highest point in Franklin is an unnamed summit near the northwestern corner of the city limits, where the elevation reaches approximately 1370 ft above sea level.
 Franklin lies fully within the Merrimack River watershed.

 U.S. Route 3 and New Hampshire Route 11 form Central Street, the main street of Franklin.
 Heading east, the two routes lead to Tilton and Laconia.
-US 3 leads south to Boscawen and Concord, while NH 11 goes west to Andover and New London.
-New Hampshire Route 127 also passes through downtown Franklin, leading southwest to Salisbury and Contoocook, and north into Sanbornton.
-New Hampshire Route 3A leads north from West Franklin to Bristol.
+Diverging in West Franklin, US 3 leads south to Boscawen and Concord, while NH 11 continues west to Andover and New London.
+New Hampshire Route 127 passes through West Franklin and the western part of downtown, leading southwest to Salisbury and Contoocook, and north into Sanbornton.
+New Hampshire Route 3A travels north through Hill from West Franklin, ending in Plymouth.